Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 ```

 Note that this may take some time and eventually a significant amount of space.
-Change `--Maximum` to be smaller if you wish not to generate as many windows.
+	* Change `--Maximum` to be smaller if you wish not to generate as many windows.
+	* Make sure that `--Maximum` is not more than __15 times__ greater than the initial number of patches contained in the least represented class.

 **Inputs**: `Patches/SUBTYPE`